Contact form visibility, submit, action-target, and required-label signals

 Make phone numbers and email addresses clickable where visitors are expected to use them.

-Move the primary customer action higher on mobile pages if first-screen evidence is weak.
+Move the primary customer path higher on mobile pages if first-screen evidence is weak.

 Check third-party form, chat, booking, and tracking scripts after updates because they can change public behavior.